jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 (2) An application must be on the relevant standard form and be accompanied by— (a) a copy of the applicant’s governing document; and (b) details of the authorised purposes to or for which net proceeds from the class 4 gambling will be applied or distributed; and
-  (c) a statement by the applicant of how it proposes to minimise the risks of problem gambling (including the society’s policy for identifying problem gamblers); and
+  (c) a statement by the applicant of how it proposes to minimise the risk of problem gambling (including the corporate society’s policy for identifying problem gamblers); and
   (d) information about the financial viability of the proposed gambling operation and the means proposed to maximise the net proceeds from the class 4 gambling to be applied to or distributed for authorised purposes; and
+  (da) in the case of an applicant that proposes to apply some or all of its net proceeds from the class 4 gambling to an authorised purpose, information to assist the Secretary to determine whether the applicant meets the requirements of section 52A(1); and
-  (e) in the case of an applicant that operates mainly to distribute net proceeds from the class 4 gambling to the community, details of the methods, systems, and policies for consideration of applications and distribution of net proceeds; and
+  (e) in the case of an applicant that mainly or wholly distributes net proceeds from the class 4 gambling to the community, details of the methods, systems, and policies for consideration of applications and distribution of net proceeds; and
-  (f) a profile of each key person, including details of their experience in class 4 gambling, history in gambling, character, and qualifications; and
+  (f) a profile of each key person, including details of their experience in conducting class 4 gambling, character, and qualifications; and
   (g) an application, and accompanying information, for a class 4 venue licence for each venue at which the applicant proposes to operate class 4 gambling; and
   (h) any information requested by the Secretary to assist the Secretary to determine whether the applicant is suitable; and (i) any information requested by the Secretary to show that the applicant will meet the requirements of this Act and the conditions of the proposed licence.